 The child's demeanor is often normal when the attachment figure is present.
 This normal demeanor can sometimes give a false impression that the problem is minor.

 Separation anxiety is often compounded by a parent's anxiety, which exacerbates the child's anxiety; the result is a vicious circle that can be interrupted only by sensitive and appropriate treatment of parent and child simultaneously

 Diagnosis is by history and by observation of separation scenes.

 Treatment is with behavioral therapy that systematically enforces regular separations.
 The goodbye scenes should be kept as brief as possible, and the attachment figure should be coached to react to protestations matter-of-factly.
 Assisting children in forming an attachment to one of the adults in the preschool or school may be helpful.

-In extreme cases, children may benefit from an anxiolytic such as an SSRI (see see SSRIs for Treating Children 12 Yr).
+In extreme cases, children may benefit from an anxiolytic such as an SSRI (see Table 1: SSRIs for Treating Children 12 Yr).
 However, separation anxiety disorder often affects children as young as 3 yr, and experience with these drugs in the very young is limited.